obazl/dev_obazl/demos/README.md

 ### manifest

-> **WARNING** parts of this manifest may be a little outdated; it is currently being
+> **WARNING** parts of this manifest may be a little outdated; it is currently being updated.
-       updated.
 In the meantime see the README files and BUILD.bazel files in the demo subdirectories.

 * [aggregators](aggregators/readme.md) - archives and libraries.

+* [cli](cli/README.md) - a few simple command-line programs
+  demonstrating different ways of handing CLI options.

 * [conditional](conditional) Conditional compilation - selection of build targets based on config parameters